chrisgroks/csharpextensions/README.md

 `header` is used to group all the necessary usings module.
 Each using must be separated by a `;`.
 The keyword `using` or the new line `\n` can be omitted. "using System;\nusing System.Runtime.Serialization;\nusing System.Text.Json;" and "System;System.Runtime.Serialization;System.Text.Json" produce the same output.
 Implicit usings rules will be applied.

 `declaration` used to append all the necessary extended or implemented class or interface.
 The colon before the declaration will be automatically added.
 It could be used to add also generic clauses.

+`attributes` used to specify the attributes for the construct.
+The attributes must be specified in a list of string.
+Using the placeholder `${classname}` the construct name will be replaced instead.

 `body` body of template.
 It might be whatever C# code.